-A global standard for climate-related disclosures is no longer a pipedream.
-On March 31, the International Sustainability Standards Board (ISSB) released a first draft of its general sustainability-related and climate-related disclosure requirements, which have the potential to become the template for corporate sustainability reporting around the world.
+A global standard for climate-related disclosures is no longer a pipe dream.
+In March 2022, the International Sustainability Standards Board (ISSB) released a first draft of its general sustainability-related and climate-related disclosure standards.
+The ISSB sustainability standards have the potential to become the template for corporate ESG reporting around the world.

-The draft standards cleave closely to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), the world’s leading framework for climate-related reporting.
+The draft ISSB sustainability standards cleave closely to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), the world’s leading framework for climate-related reporting.
 They also incorporate elements from other voluntary sustainability reporting frameworks, including industry-specific requirements that have been drawn up by the Sustainability Accounting Standards Board (SASB).
-Any information required under the climate-related and general sustainability-related standards would have to be disclosed as part of a company’s “general purpose financial reporting.”
-It would also have to be verifiable, meaning it would stand up to an auditor’s scrutiny.

-To summarize, the standards would make companies publish information that would help investors understand their:
+To summarize, the ISSB standards would make companies publish information that would help investors understand their:

 - Governance processes, controls, and procedures used to oversee and manage climate-related risks and opportunities;

 - Strategy toward climate-related risks and opportunities that could strengthen or weaken their business models over the short, medium, and long term;

 - Risk management in relation to climate-related threats, including how they identify, assess, manage, and mitigate these;